 The Hall of Achievement

-Every term a student from each year group is nominated by their Director or Head of Achievement to appear in the Hall of Achievement.
+Every term a student from each year group is nominated by the Vice Principal for Achievement to appear in the Hall of Achievement.
 The students are nominated not just for academic progress and achievement but their whole attitude towards school.
 A staff member is also nominated by the Academy Leadership Team for the impact they have on the school and in particular the students’ achievements.

 The current Hall of Achievement can be found in the secondary reception with past ones on the walls in the pentagon.